makisevon/pngme/README.md

-# pngme
+# PNGme

-PNGme is an implementation of "PNGme: An Intermediate Rust Project" for study purposes only.
+PNGme is an implementation of [PNGme: An Intermediate Rust Project](https://picklenerd.github.io/pngme_book/) for study purposes only.